WICG/attribution-reporting-api/EVENT.md

 ### Reporting origin limits

-If the advertiser is allowed to cycle through many possible reporting origins, then the publisher and advertiser don’t necessarily have to agree apriori on what origin to use, and which origin actually ends up getting used reveals some extra information.
+If the advertiser is allowed to cycle through many possible reporting origins, then the publisher and advertiser don’t necessarily have to agree a priori on what origin to use, and which origin actually ends up getting used reveals some extra information.